MeteoSwiss/opendata-forecast-data/README.md

 After downloading your forecast data, it's good practice to verify its integrity before use.

-#### 2.6.3 Verify Data Integrity
+#### 2.6.3 Verifying the Data Integrity

-To ensure the downloaded file is not corrupted, compute its SHA-256 hash and verify it against the checksum provided in the file's header field.
+To ensure that the downloaded file is not corrupted, compute its SHA-256 hash and verify it against the checksum provided in the file's header field.

 **Steps:**
 1. Open a terminal and generate the SHA-256 checksum of the downloaded file: